Tax Codes are configured in Setup / Finance / Taxes / Tax Codes

 Note: Taxes applied to transactions are summed and rounded when displayed on invoices.
 This rounding means that the invoice total may be off by a small amount if you attempt to validate the taxed amount using the invoice total value.
 This result is expected and does not mean that the tax calculated is inaccurate.

-Tax Scenario: Applying a single VAT tax to all transactions and an additional service specific tax to distinct transactions for all accounts within a particular country:
+Tax Scenario: Applying a single VAT tax to all transactions and an additional service specific tax to service specific transactions for all accounts within a particular country:

 Note: This example is applicable to a tax code setup with the native LogiSense tax vendor.
 For this example to apply to third party tax integrations (e.g. AvaTax) you would not configure tax rates on the tax codes (as the third party solution will determine the proper rates to apply based on the categories and location details configured on the tax codes).